How does this medication work? What will it do for me?

 Rapid correction of sodium levels: Correcting the blood levels of sodium too quickly can be as dangerous as having too little sodium in the body.
 This may be more likely to occur if you consume large amounts of alcohol, are severely malnourished, or have advanced liver disease.
 If you experience difficulty speaking, confusion, drowsiness, mood changes, difficulty swallowing, or weakness in the arms and legs, contact your doctor immediately.

 Breast-feeding: It is not known if tolvaptan passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
-Talk to your doctor about whether you should continue breast-feeding.
+Women who are taking tolvaptan are advised to not breast-feed.

 Children: The safety and effectiveness of using this medication have not been established for children.